mr-ilyass/Factory/README.md

 By the name we can guess it produces or creates something, in our case objects.
 Factory pattern is one of the most used design patterns in Java.
-This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object it provides an interface / abstract class for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+This type of design pattern comes under creational pattern it provides one of the best ways to create an object it provides an interface / abstract class for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.